Understanding the Self-publishing Process

 Simply put, the editorial process encompasses all activities pertaining to the writing of your book.

-At Vision Communications, we do as much—or as little—as each job requires.
+At Vision Book Producers, we do as much—or as little—as each job requires.
 Some authors submit manuscripts needing nothing more than light line editing to safeguard against spelling, punctuation, grammatical, and continuity errors.
 Other authors, especially those who often speak to live audiences, often prefer to provide their messages on CD or audiotape, which we use as the basis for ghostwriting their manuscript.

 The editorial process can take anywhere from a few days to several months, depending on the scope of the job.
 Whatever the situation, our editors always endeavor to see that your message is expressed effectively while maintaining your personal style.